 - It is Bible CBS is telling Bible stories accurately and compellingly, using them to teach key principles of redemption, helping listeners to respond in repentance, faith, and obedience to the Savior revealed in the stories.

 - It is storytelling Africans are storytellers.
 Storytelling has been neglected for too long in the church as a vital way of communicating God’s full-orbed message, especially in Africa.
 Most essential life truth and wisdom that passes down through the generations in Africa is communicated in an oral method – through story and proverb in the context of community – rather than through books and note taking.
 Most people, literate or not, prefer to learn life lessons through story.
 Stories help isolated truths make sense because they give context.
-Stories are compelling for people to listen to and are easy for people to pass on to friends.
-This enables believers to much share the message with others.
+Stories compel people to listen and are easy to pass on, thus enabling lay people to more naturally and powerfully share the gospel message with others.
 We help people learn God’s stories by heart in order to tell them in their entirety with feeling, and persuasion.
 Then truths found therein are communicated and discussed through simple questions and dialogue that help the people reflect on the story themselves under the leader’s guidance and to see how their own story intersects with God’s story.

 What is the Kenya Bible Storying Training Fund?

 George and his team now lead year-long trainings in 10 to 15 different locations throughout Kenya and other parts of East Africa.
 They have rapidly growing needs for funds for transportation, food, lodging, material production, and support for key trainers.
 They also would like to see the expansion of this work to help Serge teams in other countries in East Africa.